Hello Amateur Allies,

 The Kenwood TS-520S (pictured in the upper right corner) was fun for some years, but has been sent out west, off to another operator.
 I'm glad Dean will keep it in service.
 It's was a blast of a rig, still sounding good after 35 years !
 2 x 6146 final tubes.
 I'll have to procure that "old school" tube amp to fiddle with plate and load again.

 For CW, I use the inexpensive straight keys from Ameco, specifically the black plastic base K1 (used on the 751A), and the brass K4 (shown, used with the 590).
 Surprisingly, the plastic, cheaper K1 is actually a lighter, quicker action key than the brass K4, but I use both.
-No need for anything better and more pricey with my weak CW skills, for lack of practice time in, although I would like to purchase a Vibroplex Vibrokeyer for motivation and inspiration.
+No need for anything better and more pricey with my weak CW skills, for lack of practice time in, although I just purchased a Kent Twin Paddle (very cool) for motivation and inspiration.

 I have to say that my breath wasn't initially taken away by DSP, but there are some major convenience perks.
 There may be operator convenience features and manufacturing issues in favor of digital circuitry in general, but there's nothing quite as alluring (IMHO) as quality analog components and design.
 Unfortunately, the proliferation of "digital" ASIC circuits in electronic equipment has eroded the quality of requisite analog circuitry in communications equipment, due to the obsoleting of components and compromised analog circuitry, by reducing parts counts and integrating functions all in the quest for the almighty buck, perceiving the less is more concept in a very short sighted way.

 On the flip side, buying any expensive accessory filters for the 7200 wasn't necessary, and the performance from this rig is very reasonable considering its modest cost, compared to other current Icom offerings.
-The 7200 also has high frequency stability standard, a nice plus that's especially useful and convenient to me for digital operation.
-I love it for the PSK31, et cetera.
+The 7200 also has high frequency stability standard, a nice plus that's especially useful and convenient to me for digital operation, especially for the very efficient BPSK in the 31.5 Hz BW (PSK31).
 Not a suitablebox for CW contesting, full bandwidth Tx audio for low band ragchewing, or fancy color displays, but hey, they had to keep the cost down somehow.

-I like the Kenwood 590 transceiver better in general, which also can work quite nicely for digital.
-The HRD setup is a little different, but I do like the 7200 better for the digital modes, and its got the portability thing working for it, too.
-That said, the Kenwood 590 has much better all around tranceiver performance and flexibility than the Icom 7200, but it does cost more and requires more attention, but it's worth it, as far as the less expensive new offerings go.
+I like the Kenwood 590 transceiver better in general, which also can work for digital, but.
+The HRD setup is a little different, but I do like the 7200 better for the digital modes, with the 7200 having the portability thing working for it, too.
+The 7200 just does digital mode operation better than the 590.
+With the Kenwood, you must use data mode in SSB to get the IF BW down to 50 Hz, but the 7200's selectivity in such a narrow IF has the 590 beat.
+That said, the Kenwood 590 has much better general all around tranceiver flexibility (features) and performance (user experience) than the Icom 7200, but it does cost more and requires more attention, but it is worth it, as far as the less expensive new offerings go.
 I recommend the SO-3 TXCO and the VGS-1 VR options to round out the 590, although it's almost another $200, and they should have been standard, not "options" IMHO.
 In any case, every radio has its picks and pans, irrespective of their price point; cost is just another adjustment into the final analysis.

-For mobile operation, I am working a Yaesu FT-857D with an ATAS-120A barefoot for 40m, 20m, 17m, 15m, 12m, 10m, and 6m.
+For mobile operation, I am working a Yaesu FT-857D (and sometimes a Heil Pro Micro Single) with an ATAS-120A barefoot for 40m, 20m, 17m, 15m, 12m, 10m, and 6m.
 It is respectable on all these bands, quite a pleasant surprise, although I still use the Diamond SG7900A for 2m and 70cm, since the ATAS-120A kind of stinks on VHF and UHF.
 40m is not nearly as efficient as 20m, but it does well enough, all considered.
 Using a (where it's tuned) hamstick on 40m kicks it up a notch, although not as convenient.